 As a state agency, the University of California is mandated to engage in environmental preferred purchasing (EPP).
 State agencies should purchase and use environmentally preferred products that have a lesser or reduced effect on human health and the environment when compared with competing goods or services that serve the same purpose, whenever they are applicable, perform well and are cost efficient.

+UC has developed its own Sustainable Practices Policy.
+UC Procurement Leadership Council governs purchasing on 10 UC campuses.
 UCLA is a member of Sustainable Purchasing Leadership Council (SPLC), a non-profit organization whose mission is to support and recognize purchasing leadership that accelerates the transition to a prosperous and sustainable future.
+In addition, UCLA has a dedicated Sustainability Steering Committee and has developed UCLA Sustainable Plan.

 Current Projects and Achievements